Why you should make a Will

 Appointment of executors

 We also allow you to nominate alternatives if your first choices are unable or unwilling to take up the position.

 Appointment of Guardians for your children under 18 years

 For detailed information about choosing guardians with parental responsibility for your children, we recommend that you read our article on providing for later generations.

 Gifts of money and possessions (legacies and bequests) to individuals

 You can make as many gifts to individuals as you like.
 These may include real and personal property, money in bank accounts, or other assets including digital assets.

 If you make a gift of real property, such as your house or a piece of land, you should make sure that you own it outright, or as a ‘tenant in common’.
 If you own the real property with co-owners as a ‘joint tenant’, then it will automatically pass to them.
-You can read more about this here.
+You can read more about the difference between joint tenancy and tenants in common.

 Gifts to charities

 In law, a charity is simply another person.
 So just as you can leave a gift of money to a family relative, you can leave a gift to any charity.

 Options for giving gifts to minors

 If a beneficiary is under 18 when you die, then the law automatically places his or her gift in trust until he or she reaches 18.
 For small gifts, especially to minors who are not your own, you may want to avoid the administrative burden that managing a trust would place on your executors, and give the gift to the parents instead, either to keep on behalf of the child or to use as they choose (for the child).

 Options for leaving the residual estate